etingof/talks/devconf-ironic-and-edgy/source/index.rst

   Smaller points of presence may not allow much of the management overhead in terms of power, cooling and rack space.

+  Having to do everything over untrusted network impose stronger security requirements on the management protocols.

-  That makes versatile remote management even more relevant.
+  These considerations make versatile remote management even more relevant.

 Bare metal on the raise
 =======================